 Habits to Develop NOW

 12. Get in the habit of EDC: Everyday Carry.
 These are items you automatically put in your pockets when you leave the house, along with your keys and wallets.
 Since a purse can easily become lost or stolen, you may have to adjust your wardrobe.
 Think escape first, defense second.
+Civil unrest safety has more to do with awareness and avoidance than it does confrontation.

 A couple of items for EDC to consider that relate to this topic: